lcherone/cloud-developer/README.md

 Cloud Developer (PHP)
 =======

 This fun little weekend project is a "Code" CMS!

-With it, you can code and build a system directly within it.
+Code your project or system directly though the CMS, inception style!

 ::Installing::
 ---